Majors: CRJ & SOC with a MINOR in Spanish

 There are the practical/business applications of Spanish: the growing demographic of native Spanish speakers in the US and the marketability of using Spanish as a means to acquire new clients/markets.
 Some clients I have are entirely owed to having spoken Spanish.
 This is evidence enough to justify studying.
 Still, there is a deeper reason to study a foreign language: you create a second self; the very way you think is altered.
 While entirely true, to say studying Spanish at Canisius opens doors just in the business world is a disservice to its full impact on my life.

-My Spanish experience at Canisius College was awesome!
+My Spanish experience at Canisius University was awesome!
 I studied abroad for two semesters- one in Oviedo and one in Madrid.
 Both were amazing.
 Oviedo is a small city but is beautiful and VERY Spanish.
 Madrid is more central and allows you to travel more.
 Anyway, the classes were great.
 I enjoyed reading all the books and watching the movies from Professor Reitsma's classes especially!!
 Very fun.
 Especially when he was able to get the authors into class and we could talk with them!!
 I was exposed to so many different cultures throughout Latin America and Spain.
 Now I am actually an analyst at M&T Bank as my second degree was in business.
 I plan to use Spanish in my future.
 I also met my husband when I studied abroad in Spain!

 I graduated from Canisius in May 2015 with a double major in Math and Spanish.
 I've loved Spanish since I started studying it in middle school but my love for the language and culture only grew during my time at Canisius.
 Spanish is spoken all over the world but the whole world doesn't speak the same Spanish.
 I really benefitted from having professors at Canisius that spoke both Spain Spanish and Latin American Spanish so that I got a taste of all different types of Spanish.
 The department offered a variety of Spanish activities outside of class but my favorite was always the Ibero-American Film Festival.
 We got to watch different Spanish movies every week, hand picked by the professors, which helped to not only practice our Spanish outside of class, but also learn about the culture.